-We merchandise premium cannabis accessories, child-resistant packaging, specialty vaporization solutions and lifestyle products in the United States, Canada, Europe and Latin America, serving a diverse and expansive customer base with thousands of retail locations, licensed cannabis dispensaries, smoke shops, multi-state operators ("MSOs"), specialty retailers, and retail consumers through both our e-commerce platforms and our flagship Higher Standards store in New York City's famed Chelsea Market.
+We merchandise premium cannabis accessories, child-resistant packaging, specialty vaporization solutions and lifestyle products in the United States, Canada, Europe and Latin America, serving a diverse and expansive customer base with thousands of retail locations, licensed cannabis dispensaries, smoke shops, multi-state operators ("MSOs"), specialty retailers, and retail consumers.

 We have been developing a portfolio of our own proprietary brands (the "Greenlane Brands") that we believe will, over time, deliver higher margins and create long-term value for our customers and shareholders.
-Our wholly-owned Greenlane Brands includes Groove - our recently launched more affordable product line and Higher Standards - our premium smoke shop and ancillary product brand, and our award winning Vapor.com website and brand.
+Our wholly-owned Greenlane Brands includes Groove - our more affordable product line and Higher Standards - our premium smoke shop and ancillary product brand, and our award winning Vapor.com website and brand.
 We also have category exclusive licenses for the premium Marley Natural branded products, as well as the K.Haring branded products.